 New York’s 168th Street Subway Station Is Elevator Only To The Street

-If your one of those people who have a fear of elevators, our advice to you is never get off the subway train at 168th Street in Manhattan.
-For passengers headed to ground level at 168th street, there is only one way to the street, and that is by elevators.
-No matter which sides of the tracks you exit the subway, regardless of which direction you’re heading, the only way out of the 168th Subway Station is to take a ride on one of the small very hot elevators.
+If you’re one of those people who has a fear of elevators, our advice to you is never get off the subway train at 168th Street in Manhattan.
+For passengers headed to street level, there is only one practical way out: by elevator.
+No matter which side of the platform you exit or which direction you’re heading, reaching Broadway means riding one of the station’s small elevators.

 168th Street Subway Station Elevator.
 Photo: Brian Kachejian 2017